DjoCoding/auto-complete-system/README.md

 ### FILES:

-+ treef.pas: contains the implementation of the prefix-tree data structure
++ treef.pas: contains the implementation of the prefix-tree data structure (more about the prefix-tree data structure [click here](https://en.wikipedia.org/wiki/Trie))

 + inputf.pas: handles the user input on the command line depends on the files:
     + lexerf.pas: for lexing the user input (more about lexing  [click here](https://www.geeksforgeeks.org/introduction-of-lexical-analysis/))